Xilinx/VMC_Help/AIE/FIR_TDM/README.md

 For example SSR = 2 and 4-channel FIR TDM input array organization is explained in the figure below:

 ![](./Images/Input_Format.png)

+FIR TDM output data will be merged in a similar method

 ## Parameters